-- To maintain guide bar: - Move ON/ŠTOP switch to the STOP position - Loosen and remove chain brake nuts and chain brake.
-Remove bar and chain from saw - Clean the oil holes and bar groove after each 5 hours of operation.
+- To maintain guide bar: • Move ON/STOP switch to the S - Move ON/STOP switch to the STOP position. - Loosen and remove chain brake nuts and chain brake.
+Remove bar and chain from saw. - Clean the oil holes and bar groove after each 5 hours of operation.